nayeemazad/nayeemazad.github.io/_posts/2021-03-24-most-used-git-commands.md

 published: true
 ---
 ## Installing git
-	$ sudo apt install git-all // If you’re on a Debian-based distribution, such as Ubuntu.
+	$ sudo apt install git-all // Use this command if you’re on a Debian-based distribution, such as Ubuntu.
+For other operating system follow https://git-scm.com/book/en/v2/Getting-Started-Installing-Git
     $ git --version // check version
-    Check how to install git on other operation systems [Git installation](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)

 ## Set your username
 	$ git config --global user.name "Firstname Lastname"